You probably already know that Google uses about 200 ranking factors in their algorithm…

 19. LSI Keywords in Title and Description Tags: As with webpage content, LSI keywords in page meta tags probably help Google discern between synonyms.
 May also act as a relevancy signal.

 20. Page Loading Speed via HTML: Both Google and Bing use page loading speed as a ranking factor.
-Search engine spiders can estimate your site speed fairy accurately based on a page’s code and filesize.
+Search engine spiders can estimate your site speed fairly accurately based on a page’s code and filesize.

 21. Duplicate Content: Identical content on the same site (even slightly modified) can negatively influence a site’s search engine visibility.